dragsa/dataroot-barbot/README.md

 ***Production scenario description***

-in production BarBot operates as a single container which hosts database and public accessible registration endpoint. using this API bars interested to become targets should register themselves. registration requires address of public available web page which hosts bar parameters in form of JSON. samples of such JSON are provided in
+in production BarBot operates as a single container which hosts database and public accessible registration API. using this API bars interested to become targets should register themselves. registration requires address of public available web page which hosts bar parameters in form of JSON.

+samples of such JSON are provided in

 `docker-compose/bars.json`